← EQ & Filters

 Allows only frequencies AROUND the cutoff to pass.
 Removes both highs and lows.

 1.3: Creates telephone/radio effect.
 Focused, nasal sound.
+Passes a band centred on the cutoff; bandwidth is set by Q.

 Notch Filter